openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 @sphinxdirective
 .. tab:: GPU

-   Only if you want to enable the toolkit components to use processor graphics (GPU) on your system, follow the steps in :ref:`GPU Setup Guide <gpu guide windows>`.
+   Only do this if you want to enable the toolkit components to use processor graphics (GPU) on your system, follow the steps in :ref:`GPU Setup Guide <gpu guide windows>`.

 .. tab:: VPU